KBR, Inc.: GICS Code Reclassification

 In April 2019, KBR's GICS code was reclassified as an IT consulting company by stock traders.
 MSCI, a New York firm that manages how companies are classified on various stock exchanges, reclassified KBR as a company specializing in "IT Consulting & Other Services."
 KBR has made a shift away from engineering and construction projects to government contracts that include information technology and other support services.
 KBR's government services sector accounted for more than 70 percent of the company's $4.9 billion revenue in 2018.

 Facilities

 In 2008, the firm announced that a new office facility would appear at the intersection of the Grand Parkway and Interstate 10 in unincorporated western Harris County, Texas, between Houston and Katy.
 The new complex would have been in close proximity to the Energy Corridor area of Houston.
 KBR planned to continue to have a corporate presence in Downtown Houston.
 In December KBR said that it would not continue with the plans due to a weakened economy.

 In January 2010 KBR announced plans to extend its lease and expand its presence in Downtown Houston.
 The downtown expansion replaced the Harris County plans.
 The new total of KBR leased space in downtown will be just over 1200000 sqft at completion.

+In 2026, KBR opened an Innovation Studio in Bengaluru, India, in partnership with Applied Computing.
+The facility supports industrial artificial intelligence applications, remote monitoring, and advisory services using KBR's INSITE 3.0 platform and Applied Computing's Orbital system, for clients in the energy and industrial sectors and to expand KBR's digital capabilities in industrial operations.